 So, what’s in a weighted blanket?
 Let’s break it down:

-- Glass/Poly/Metal Pellets.
-Many weighted blankets have pellets (or small beads) on the inside.
+- Glass/Poly/Metal Pellets: Many weighted blankets have pellets (or small beads) on the inside.
 The Layla Weighted Blanket, for instance, has 100% glass beads sewn in between layers of fabric.
 Glass beads are smooth, tiny, and look a bit like grains of sand.
 They’re usually considered the top-notch choice.
 However, you can also choose poly or metal pellets.

-Poly pellets are like little pebbles and they tend to be a bit louder than glass beads; metal pellets are heavier, so you’ll need fewer to fill the blanket, but they are also somewhat noisy at times.
+Poly pellets are like little pebbles that tend to be a bit louder than glass beads; metal pellets are heavier, so you’ll need fewer to fill the blanket, but they are also somewhat noisy at times.
 All pellets (no matter the material) are strategically sewn so that the weight is distributed evenly across your body.

-- Metal Chains.
-Alternatively, some weighted blankets have metal chains sewn throughout the blanket.
+- Metal Chains: Alternatively, some weighted blankets have metal chains sewn throughout the blanket.
 Chains can also provide equally distributed weight and are sewn between other layers of softer covering.

 - Washable Cover.
 While you won’t want to wash the inside of your blanket, the cover on most models can be removed and washed.
 We think you’ll love your new blanket so much that you use it every night – so it’s important to get one that has a cover you can throw in the wash.

 Some weighted blankets are one size fits all, while other brands offer multiple weight options.
 There is a simple formula for figuring out which weight is right for you.

 When in doubt, get a weighted blanket that is about 10% of your body weight.
 For children, a blanket that’s 5% of their body weight may be more comfortable.